 If brevity is your thing, please remember that it’s St. Paddy’s Day and not St. Patty’s Day.
 I understand how this might be confusing.
 Patty does make sense as an abbreviation of Patrick.
 But it’s important to remember that this is an Irish holiday.
 Patrick’s Irish name is Pádraig.
 Hence the “D”.
 And, if you’re going to celebrate St. Patrick’s Day properly it’s important to remember a) the English can get bent, and b) we’re not letting some Anglican twats tell us what we call our saints.

 Is it safe to give alcohol to dogs?

-Do NOT give your dog beer, wine, whiskey or any other form of alcohol.
+Do NOT give your dog alcohol — including beer, wine, whiskey or any other form of liquor.
 Giving your dog booze is dangerous and should be regarded as a form of animal abuse.